 All library materials, print and non-print, are listed in the online catalog.
-A printed list of audiovisual holdings by subject area is available upon request.

 Instructors who wish to rent AV materials or equipment must complete an Audio Visual Request Form.
 Confirmation of booking will be sent to the instructor so that it can be scheduled accordingly.

 Use of audiovisual and projection equipment must be scheduled in advance to insure availability.
 Full information (e.g., title of audiovisual, equipment needed, room number, date, and time) is required for scheduling.
 AV personnel are not available to remain in the classroom to supervise use of audiovisual equipment, but employees may ask for a brief training session for general equipment.